microsoft/monaco-editor/README.md

 # Monaco TypeScript

-TypeScript and JavaScript language support for the Monaco Editor.
+Simple TypeScript and JavaScript language support for the Monaco Editor.

 ![typescript](https://cloud.githubusercontent.com/assets/5047891/15926623/5262fe08-2e3d-11e6-9b90-1d43fda07178.gif)

+*Note* that this project focuses on single-file scenarios and that things like project-isolation, cross-file-features like Ranme etc. are *outside* the scope of this project and not supported.

 ## Issues